St. Joseph the Worker Chapel, Victorias

-The St. Joseph the Worker Chapel, commonly known as the Angry Christ Church, is a Roman Catholic chapel located inside the Victorias Milling Company residential complex in Victorias City, Negros Occidental, Philippines.
+Saint Joseph the Worker Parish Church, commonly known as the Angry Christ Church, is a Roman Catholic church located inside the Victorias Milling Company residential complex in Victorias City, Negros Occidental, Philippines.
 It is considered as the first example of modern sacred architecture in the Philippines as well as part of its industrial heritage.
-It is dedicated to St. Joseph the Worker.
+The church is under the jurisdiction of the Diocese of Bacolod and is dedicated to St. Joseph the Worker.